|

-Ligustrum tschonoski, a
+Ligustrum tschonoski,

-on new ones.
-Leaves are opposite; 2-5cm long, 1-2cm wide, oval-like
+hairs on new shoots.
+Leaves are opposite: 2-5cm long, 1-2cm wide,

-generally thick hairs on lower surfaces, but the quantity is
+with generally thick hairs on lower surfaces, but the quantity is

 variable, and entire margins.
 Branch tips emerge racemose-like

-themselves in four.
-Fruit, 0.7-0.8cm long, spherical, matures in
+cleft into four.
+Fruit, 0.7-0.8cm long, spherical, matures to

 black-purple.
 Bloom time: June-July. |